 Where The American Eel Lives

 American eels live along the Atlantic Coast throughout various countries.
-Some of the areas in which these eels can be found is listed below.
+Some of the areas in which these eels can be found are listed below.

 American Eel Locations: